karimzakir02/Sales-Toronto/README.md

 - Better organize the files/modules

 ## Future Development Plans
-- Dashboard to display analysis based on the data
+- Add a dashboard to display analysis based on the data
-- Add more stores
+- Add more supermarket chains
 - Continue developing interesting features
 - Add unit testing to the app